-Research in the School centres around four interlinked groupings, which focus on multi and interdisciplinary research, build upon the School's research strengths and respond to the key themes of current international agendas.
+The School aligns core discovery science with clear routes to impact, which focus on multi and interdisciplinary research, build upon the School's strengths and respond to key challenge-led research areas of global importance.

 The interactions between animals and their environments